List of content you will read in this article:

 Sinkholing is not efficient for most severe attacks because in sinkholing the traffic is sent to a valid IP address which analyzes and rejects the bad packets.

-A DoS defense system (DDS) can block connection-based DoS attacks and legitimate content but bad intentions.
+A DoS defence system (DDS) can block connection-based DoS attacks and legitimate content but with bad intentions.
 A DDS can protect against both protocol attacks (ping of death and teardrop) and rate-based attacks (ICMP floods ad SYN floods).

 In the case of a simple attack, it is possible to deny all the incoming traffic from attackers based on protocols, ports, or the origination IP address.
 But more complex attacks will be hard to block with simple rules.